obsproject/rfcs/text/0039-service-overhaul.md

 - Make OBS able to accept third-party service plugins
 - Register services with a unique id rather than a common one
 - A service can be provided with multiple protocols
-- Stricter application of maximums and format compatibility (rate control, color format/space/range)
 - Separate Twitch, Restream and YouTube integration and make them plugins

 # Motivation

 Actually even if OBS has the Service API, developer can't create third-party service plugin because there is no mechanism to use them at all.

-Before OBS in the Stream settings page, property views were used for services but with only two registered serices `rtmp-common` which containe all services and `rtmp-custom` for custom servers.
+Before OBS in the Stream settings page, property views were used for services but with only two registered services `rtmp_common` which contain all services and `rtmp_custom` for custom servers.

 Nowadays in OBS, this page show the list of services with many new elements showed of hidden depending of the selection (like recommended settings).
 With also Twitch and Restream OAuth integrations.
 And no use of the property views provided by `rtmp-services`.

-This need to be refactored to re-introduce property for the service and for the protocol output.
+This need to be refactored to re-introduce property views for the service and for the protocol output.

 This will also provide the ability for some stream services to be able to made their own plugin.